Helping tech company founders and leaders design, align, and motivate their teams

 Talent strategy by Design, not by default

 Ten-X Talent helps tech company founders and leaders design, align, and motivate their teams.
-Engagements begin with a deep-dive Talent Audit: understanding overall company strategic objectives, mapping these to current talent and people ops capabilities, and recommending a plan of action to bring the two into alignment.Post-Audit work includes: implementing these plans, filling critical roles through thoughtfully curated introductions, and leadership coaching.
+Engagements begin with a deep-dive Talent Audit, understanding overall company strategic objectives (the company you want to become), mapping these to current talent and people ops capabilities (the company you are today), and recommending a plan of action to bring the two into alignment.Post-Audit work includes: implementing these plans, filling critical roles through thoughtfully curated introductions, and leadership coaching.

 Meet Robert Hatta